 7 (Required only for the Plug-in-based approach) Assign the created chain to the NAM event in the Advanced Authentication server.

 Configure the Advanced Authentication Server Details in Access Manager

-- 1 Click Devices > Identity Servers > Shared Settings > Advanced Authentication. - 2 Specify the domain name or IP address of the Advanced Authentication server and port in Server Domain.
+- 1 Click Devices > Identity Servers > Shared Settings > Advanced Authentication. - 2 Specify the following details: